goharbor/harbor/CONTRIBUTING.md

 ├── contrib       #<TODO>
 ├── docs          #Keep documents here
-├── make          #Resource for build and setup Harbor environment ├── partners.md
+├── make          #Resource for build and setup Harbor environment ...
 ├── src           #Source code folder
 ├── tests         #Test cases for API / e2e testings
 └── tools         #<TODO>
 ...
 ```

-The folder graph below shows the structure of the source code folder `harbor/src`, which will be your primary work directory.
+The folder graph below shows the structure of the source code folder `harbor/src`, which will be your primary working directory.
 The key folders are also commented.
 ```
+#[TODO]
 .
 ├── adminserver          # Source code for the admin server component │   ├── api